-The Model 815A Die Heads are self-opening die heads.
-For 1⁄2" through 2" pipe sizes, a trigger can be used to open the diehead when the thread is complete.
-For 1/8" to 3/8" sizes, and if desired for the other sizes, the die head is manually opened when the thread is complete.
+Self-Opening Die Heads include Model 711 NPT RH and 911 BSPT RH die heads.
+For 1/2" through 2" pipe sizes, a trigger can be used to open the die head when the thread is complete.
+For 1/8" to 3/8" sizes, bolt and straight threads, and if desired for the other sizes, the die head is manually opened when the thread is complete.

-Figure 8 - Universal Self-Opening Die Head
+Figure 7 - Universal Self-Opening Die Head